Pearl River Delta: Economy

 Although the Pearl River Delta Economic Zone encompasses only 0.4 percent of the land area and only 3.2 percent of the 2000 census population of mainland China, it accounted for 8.7 percent of GDP, 35.8 percent of total trade, and 29.2 percent of utilised foreign capital in 2001.
 By 2016 the Pearl River Delta accounted for 9.1 percent of China's GDP.
 These figures show the remarkable level of economic development to which the Pearl River Delta has been subjected in order to become an 'Economic Zone', as well as the international orientation of the region's economy.
 This orientation has attracted numerous investors from all over the world who use the Greater Pearl River Delta region as a platform for serving global and Chinese markets.

+The economic recession and structural crisis in the Pearl River Delta began around 2008, triggered by the global financial crisis.
+This major shock exposed deeper challenges such as rising local costs and declining overseas demand.

 As of 2008, the Central Government has introduced new labor laws, environmental and other regulations to reduce pollution, industrial disputes, produce safer working conditions and protect the environment.
 The costs of producing low margin and commodity goods have increased.
 This is on top of the rising cost for energy, food, transport and the appreciation of the renminbi against the falling US dollar.
 Some manufacturers will need to cut costs by moving up the value chain or moving to more undeveloped regions.

+In 2025, Guangdong Province, China's largest regional economy, is projected to grow at 3.9%, below the official target and significantly below the national average.
+As China's largest manufacturing hub, Guangdong's sluggish real estate market continues to negatively impact its economic development.